Updated: Jun 7

-Skin Color and Its Undertone:
+Uneven Skin Color and Its Undertone:

 Undertones can be either warm, cool, or neutral.
 Warm undertones lean toward a yellowish, golden, or peach color.
-Cool undertones lean toward a bluish, reddish, or pink color.
+In comparison, cool undertones lean toward a bluish, reddish, or pink color.
 You can have a mix of these, which would mean you have a neutral undertone.

-A person can have a very fair shade of skin color with either warm, cool, or neutral undertone.
-A person can have a darker shade of skin and also have warm, cool, or neutral undertone.
+A person can have a very fair shade of skin color with either a warm, cool, or neutral undertone.
+A person can have a darker shade of skin and also have a warm, cool, or neutral undertone.

-Foundations Can Contain Additional Nutrient
+Foundations Can Contain Additional Nutrients

-Different Types of Foundation
+Different Types of Foundation Formulas

-Not all foundations are created equal.
-From liquid, to mousse, sticks and so on, finding the right formula can be daunting.
-When going for a higher priced brand in store you can usually get a sample of the color of the product you are leaning toward, so you can try before you buy.
+There are many different types of makeup foundation, from liquid to mousse, sticks, etc. It is possible to find the right formula for your skin type.
+When going for a higher-priced brand in a department store, you can usually get a product sample of the color and type of formula you are leaning toward, so you can try it before buying.
 Drug store brands do not have that option.
-The most important thing are the results on your skin.
-The right product will create a smooth finish that wears well throughout the day and into the night.
+The most important thing about foundation makeup is the results on your skin.
+The right product for you will create a smooth finish that wears well throughout the day and into the night.
 Your foundation should not separate, peel or lift away from the skin.
-Some foundations, like an oil based are naturally heavier while a water based foundation is lighter and easier to apply.
-Any foundation type you use can be applied with just enough for even coverage or layered on to cover dark spots or blemishes.
-The only foundation type that is not easily blendable is silicone based which is applied by using an airbrush tool.
-Once you spray on the foundation there is no room for blending.
-Airbrush is a skill in itself. #foundationtypes #flawlessmakeuptips
+Some foundations, like oil-based, are naturally heavier, while a water-based foundation is lighter and easier to apply.
+Any foundation type you use can be applied enough for even coverage or layered to cover dark spots or blemishes.
+The only foundation type that is not easy to blend is silicone-based which is applied using an airbrush tool.
+Once you spray on the foundation, there is no room for blending.
+Airbrush is a skill in itself.

-More to come soon!
+More to come soon! #beautyismorethanskindeep